Video marketing is not the problem. Most businesses already use it. The issue is how it gets used.

 Video works best when it speaks to a specific viewer.

-Think about who needs the information and what questions they are trying to answer.
+Think about who needs the information and what questions they are trying to answer, especially the needs and questions of potential customers at different stages of the customer journey.
 A video made for first-time visitors will look different from one meant to support decision-makers later in the process.

 This is a foundational part of any effective video content strategy.